 People with asthma:

-It is an important diagnostic and treatment tool for people with asthma.
-If you have asthma and you never had a spirometry test, talk to your doctor about spirometry.
+It is an essential diagnostic and treatment tool for people with asthma.
+If you have asthma and have never had a spirometry test, talk to your doctor about spirometry.

 Smokers and ex-smokers:

 If you are over 40 and smoke or smoke, you may have COPD.
 Perform this quick test to detect the symptoms.